Disney: Fun and Fancy Free

 - Bullying a Dragon: Mickey, Donald, and Goofy accidentally attract the attention of a dragonfly the size of a bomber plane and it briefly attacks them, but then flies off.
 Unfortunately, Donald then has the bright idea of taunting it.

-- Caught with Your Pants Down: Happens to Goofy when he squeezes under the door of the giant castle and he loses his pants when they get snagged, exposing his Goofy Print Underwear.
+- Comedic Underwear Exposure: Happens to Goofy when he squeezes under the door of the giant castle and he loses his pants when they get snagged, exposing his Goofy Print Underwear.

 - Lampshaded by Charlie McCarthy (whom Edgar Bergen tries to keep quiet):